AnotherWorldDAO/Game-Release/README.md

 # Another World Pre-Season
 - Another World `pre-season` is currently open till `early June`!
-Get your Season 1 score multiplier (1.2x to 2x) by launching the game from the HyperPlay Launcher and acquiring one or more in-game NFT items.
 - Another World `Season 1` runs from `June 15th to Aug 15th` with a prize pool of `$100k` including `50k OP`.
 Another World is a grant recipient of Optimism's [Growth Experiments](https://gov.optimism.io/t/cycle-11-final-grants-roundup/5842) Cycle 11 (50K OP).
+- Get your Season 1 score multiplier (`1.2x to 2.0x`) by playing the game from the HyperPlay Launcher and acquiring one or more in-game NFT items.
+Or, you can enter your ENS for a "view-only" access to get your first NFT item in the game.
+After you opt-in to verify your ETH address via HyperPlay or Tokenproof, you will be eligible for more in-game airdrops to accumulate your scores.
-- Check your Season 1 score multiplier (`1.2x to 2.0x`) on the [Dune Dashboard](https://dune.com/jackieleeeth/anotherworld)
+- Check your Season 1 score multiplier on the [Dune Dashboard](https://dune.com/jackieleeeth/anotherworld).
+- Help us by submitting [bug reports](https://github.com/AnotherWorldDAO/MultiplayerDemo/issues).

 ---